 - For universal use

-Within each battery series, there is a range of battery models featuring different dimensions and Ah capacities to match all the various ATV models.
+Each battery series has a range of battery models featuring different dimensions and Ah capacities to match all the various ATV models.

 This number indicates the power output of the battery.
-Within each series of batteries, you may find batteries with different performance classifications.
+You may find batteries with different performance classifications within each series of batteries.

 A higher number means higher power output.
 The battery of my Polaris Sportsman has a performance classification number of 20.